 IEC has an environmental vision in light of which it operates out of responsibility for the environment, from a long-term and forward-looking perspective, that contributes to minimizing the environmental implications of its activity.
 The environmental issue is an integral part of all company activities and subject to a broad regulation, led by the Ministry of Environmental Protection, the Ministry of Health, and the Municipal Association for Environmental Quality.
 In addition, IEC monitors the development of environmental legislation and technological development in the field.

-In 2018, 1,550 schools in 200 local authorities, and 2,000 kindergartens participated in the Netiv Haor program for safety and intelligent electricity use in educational, fun-learning activities.
+1,550 schools in 200 local authorities, and 2,000 kindergartens participated in the Netiv Haor program for safety and intelligent electricity use in educational, fun-learning activities.
 IEC’s employees and pensioners take part in the program voluntarily.

 Risk Management and Business Continuity